 Mix the crushed graham and Biscoff crumbs with melted butter and sugar.
 Press into the bottom and sides of a 10×2 inch pie plate.
 Bake for 10 minutes.
 Remove from the oven and set aside.

-Combine soft cream cheese, eggs, sugar, vanilla and lemon juice in a bowl.
+Combine room temperature cream cheese, eggs, sugar, vanilla and lemon juice in a bowl.
 Mix until smooth.

 Pour into the crust.

 Bake at 350 degrees for 30-40 minutes or until set in middle.

 Remove and let cool completely or refrigerate, covered until the next day when assembling.

 Whisk eggs and yolk in a small bowl, set aside.